Fade it Like a Pro - How to Hit a Fade (It's Simple)

 • Swing path needs to be slightly left of face angle, which will produce fade spin.

-How to Hit a Fade - 4 Easy Steps
+How to Hit a Fade in Golf - 4 Easy Steps

 1. Align Feet and Shoulders Left of Target